Sanskruti77/rock-paper-scissor-game/README.md

-# Rock P Rock Paper Scissor Game 🎮
+# Rock Paper Scissor Game 🎮

 "A fun and interactive *Rock Paper Scissor* game built with *HTML, CSS, and JavaScript*!"